open-physics-ed-org/open-physics-ed-org.github.io/content/news/2025-07-08-launching-open-physics-ed-org.md

 ## What’s Next?
 We’re actively working to expand Open Physics Ed with new courses and resources, including:
 - Introductory Mechanics
-- Electromagnetism
+- Introductory Electromagnetism
 - Advanced Electromagnetism
 - Mathematical Methods
+- Introduction to Computational and Data Science
+- Introduction to Machine Learning for Undergraduate Physics Research
 - (Coming soon) Quantum Physics, Modern Physics, and Statistical Mechanics

 ## Get Involved
-Open Physics Ed is open source and welcomes contributions from everyone.
+The Open Physics Education Network is open source and welcomes contributions from everyone.
 Suggest new content, report issues, or submit pull requests on our [GitHub repository](https://github.com/open-physics-ed/open-physics-ed-org.github.io).

 ---